zetorian/CSCI-242/README.md

+UPADATE: 12/8/17  All code final.
+Note that Edge has been updated; BFS and DFS WILL NOT WORK without the new Edge!

 UPDATE: 12/5/17
 I have now added the majority of code for Dijekstra's algorithm, using the same write to file format as MST
  - Ben